Fix GitHub Actions Permission Denied (EACCES, 403, Write Blocked)

 What Does This Error Mean?

 Every GitHub Actions workflow runs on a runner, an isolated VM or container.
-The runner gets a GITHUB_TOKEN for authentication, but by default this token is read-only.
+The runner gets a GITHUB_TOKEN for authentication, but by default this token is read-only (per the GitHub Actions token specification, §Permissions).
 It can check out code, read files, and query the API, but it can’t push commits, create releases, upload packages, or save caches.

 Typical Error Output